 - You have networks that have secured zones or firewall rules to segregate Hosts

 Opsview Monitor uses Collectors to handle the execution and collection of results.
-You can group multiple Collectors together to form a Cluster, which gives additional failover and load balancing capabilities.

 Each Host in Opsview is assigned to a Cluster.
 The Host will be actively checked by any Collector in that Cluster.